ihhub/fheroes2/docs/TRANSLATION.md

 Currently all PO files are automatically updated with new strings after each commit that brings changes to the ingame text.
 Should you still need to update strings locally, this can be acheived by running the command below in `/src/dist` to generate a new portable object template (POT) file.
-Windows users will need to setup an environment that lets them run 'make', like Windows Subsystem for Linux (WSL) or [Cygwin](https://www.cygwin.com/).
+Windows users will need to setup an environment that lets them run `make`, like Windows Subsystem for Linux (WSL) or [Cygwin](https://www.cygwin.com/).

 ```bash